Articles on: XSplit Broadcaster

 Manually creating a crash/memory dump file using Task Manager

-With the release of version 4.2 of XSplit Broadcaster, a crash or memory dump file will be automatically generated when the Broadcaster app crashes or abruptly closes unintentionally.
+A crash or memory dump file will be automatically generated when the XSplit Broadcaster or XSplit VCam app crashes or abruptly closes unintentionally.

 Manually creating a crash/memory dump file using Task Manager